codatio/codat-docs/docs/supplier-enablement/guides/manage-relationships.md

 ---
-title: "Requesting data from your customers"
+title: "Request business data from your customers"
 displayed_sidebar: supplierEnablement
 description: "Learn how to onboard and manage companies that represent your customers"
 ---

 Our [Relationship Portal](https://relationships.codat.io/) is your one-stop shop to view the clients and relationships you are responsible for.
 Here, your organization's clients are represented as [companies](../../terms/company).

-In this guide, we will cover the creation of a new company, assignment of an existing company to an analyst, and editing and deletion of company records.

-In this guide, we will cover the ways you can request accounts payable data from your clients and download the resulting reports.
+In this guide, we will cover the ways you can request financial data from your clients and create new companies and manage existing ones.

 ## Request customer information